pragdave/component/README.md

 With the exception of hungry consumers, all component types run one or more worker processes, and those workers maintain state.

-The Component library handles state a little differently (some would say controversially).
-Rather than declare the state as a parameter in all the component's functions, you give it a name at the top of your module in the `using` clause.
-The state is then available inside your component's functions using that name:
+The Component library makes you use the same name for this state in all your `one_way` and `two_way` functions.
+This name is `state` by default, but can be changed using the `state_name:` option.

 ~~~ elixir
 defmodule Dictionary do